-His thirteen compact discs have won him unanimous critical acclaim from The New York Times, Keyboard magazine, The Chicago Tribune, The Boston Globe, and many other publications.
+His seventeen compact discs have won him unanimous critical acclaim from The New York Times, Keyboard magazine, The Chicago Tribune, The Boston Globe, and many other publications.

 Seager has toured extensively in the United States and internationally, including twelve tours to Japan.
 He has performed and recorded with Joe Lovano, Tim Hagans, George Garzone, Bob Moses, Joe Hunt, Richie Barshay, and Kazumi Ikenaga.
 He has also performed in ensembles on stage with George Mraz, Miroslav Vitous, Mick Goodrick, Tom Harrell, Ben Street, John McNeil, Gary Chaffee, Oscar Stagnaro, Eva Ayllon, and Jorge Roeder.

 For the past two years, Seager has been selected for a residency at the MacDowell Colony in Peterborough, New Hampshire.
 Seager has been a recipient of a National Endowment of the Arts grant for jazz.

 Undergraduate studies, Haverford College.
 M.M, New England Conservatory.
 Studies at New England Conservatory with Fred Hersch, Tom McKinley, Jaki Byard, and Charlie Banacos.
 Recordings on Invisible Music, Buzz, Accurate, Dental, Bellaphon, and Antilles.